Home Home Remedies Health 16 Types of Tea and Their Benefits: A Complete Guide for Better Health

 3. White Tea

-Popular Variants: Silver Needle, White Peony.
+Popular Variants: Silver Needle, White Peony, Gongmei, Moonlight White, Darjeeling/Ceylon White Tea.

 4. Oolong/Wulong Tea